-Networks are everywhere: social networks, electrical power networks, communication networks, etc. These networks have structure that may not be visible to the naked eye but can be seen through mathematical lenses, analysis techniques that reveal subtle patterns.
+Networks are everywhere: social networks, electrical power networks, Bayesian networks, etc. These networks have structure that may not be visible to the naked eye but can be seen through mathematical lenses, analysis techniques that reveal subtle patterns.

 We have access to far more data than ever before, and much of this data is not tabular but graphical.
 Traditional data management and analysis mostly assumes tabular data.
 New techniques are needed to understand the complex structures of graphical data.